netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 --- abstract

-This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with SCION {{SCION-OVERVIEW}}.
-SCION provides many details about available paths and allows selecting paths on the level of individual router interfaces.
+This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with path aware networks (PAN) such as SCION
+{{SCION-CP}}, {{SCION-DP}}.
+PANs may provide a selection 100s of paths between endpoint, including detailed path information to make an informed selection.
+This offers opportunities for new or improved algorithms, such as for path selection or congestion control.

+The guidelines in this document mostly concern algorithms for path selecxtion.
+However, it also comments on congestion control and load distribution, as well as general considerations for API design and applications that use multipath QUIC over SCION.

+**TODO**

+- Remove SCION from abstract
+- start writing sections on "Path Selection"
+- Section on QUIC-specific advantages.

+--- middle

+# Introduction

+Path aware networks (PAN) can provide many details (metadata) about available paths and allow selecting paths expliocitly based on this metadata.

+Even when just one path is used, this allows selecting the best path based on metadata about latency, bandwidth, geographic location, legal authoroties, hardware, fees, or many other properties.

+In addition, in the case of multipathing, detailed metadata provides information about links where different paths overlap and about the properties of these links.

+This is useful for developing or improving network related algorithms, for example for path selection, or more informed algorithms for congestion control.

+This dosument identifies and categorizes multipath usage scenarios, discusses guidlines for path selection algorithms and finally suggests how these may be applicable to congestion control algorithms.

+## SCION

+One example of a PAN is SCION {{SCION-CP}}, {{SCION-DP}}.
+SCION is an interdomain routing protocol that provides path metada on the level of individual router interfaces.
 This provide many opportunities for improving congestion control and other algorithms.
 They also avoid some problems that gave rise to current algorithms.

-The guidlines in this document concern algorithms for congestion control, lload distribution and path selection, as well as general considerations for API design and applications that use multipath QUIC over SCION.

-This document discusses multipathing mainly in the sense of multiple paths per 4-tuple.
-Multipathing over multiple interfaces is mentioned but not discussed in detail.

---- middle

-# Introduction

 The SCION protocol makes detailed path information available to endpoints.
 Besides the 4-tuple of address/IP at each endpoint, the